nymtech/nym-zcash-rpc-demo/README.md

 ```

 ## Demo
 For ease of demonstration purposes, there is a `send_tx.sh` script which sends a tx through the mixnet and then queries the tx, returning the tx information.
+This script relies on `zcash-cli` being in your `$PATH`.